cybercog/php-contracts-weblog/README.md

 ## Introduction

-Weblog Contracts provides set of contracts for the Framework Interoperable Blog Package development.
+Weblog Contracts provides set of interfaces for the Framework Interoperable Blog Package development.

 ## Contents